kamwoods/disktype/README.md

 disktype: Disk Format Detection
 ---------------------------------------------------------------------------------------------------

 * Note!
 I created this fork to simplify access to a patched, updated version of disktype.
+The current version of the fork applies the unattended-to Atari and BSD patches from the official respository, and adds ext4 support.

   You can find Christoph Pfisterer's official repository and documentation at http://disktype.sourceforge.net/

 # Introduction